mauriciogeneroso/solid-principles/README.md

 }
 ```

 But in the real world, usually a bear is not a pet, then we don't want to make a bear a pet, and using this class need to implement the method `petTheBear()` even if we don't need this action.
-It is breaking the LSP and ISP principle if we leave the method empty or throws an exception, one solution is re-design it.
+It is breaking the LSP and ISP principle if we leave the method empty or throw an exception, one solution is re-design it.

 <p align="center">
     <img src="diagrams/isp-after.png" />